Shane-LU/Shane-LU.github.io/about.md

 ### Information

-Software Engineer who is expected to be unemployed soon.
-(2023/05/05)

-马上就要失业的软件工程师（2023/05/05）
+Software Engineer and a bit more.

 ### More Information